M0nkeyPr0grammer/Create-Forge-Frontier/patch_notes.md

 ### **Dreams & Desires**
 - New Netherite Casing Recipe using Regions Unexplored Nether Wood
 - New Smoked Log Recipe, uses smoking instead of heated mixing
+- New Infernal Mechanism Recipe, now uses rubber in the recipe
 ### **Extended Pattern Provider**
 - Removed Circuit Slicer recipes to use Sequenced Assembly Recipes instead
 - Removed Circuit Slicer as recipes were removed